opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Viewing-and-Updating-Job-Frequencies.md

     the job.
-- **Latest Run Time (Offset)**: This option is used to specify the latest possible start time for the recurring job based on the schedule\'s start time.
-The value entered in the field is an offset that will be added to the schedule\'s defined Schedule Date and scheduled Start Time in the Daily tables.
+- **Latest Run Time (Offset)**: This option is used to specify the latest possible start time for the recurring job based on the schedule's start time.
+The value entered in the field is an offset that will be added to the schedule's defined Schedule Date and scheduled Start Time in the Daily tables.
 - **Number of Runs**: This option is used to specify the total number of times for the recurring job to run.